open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 In this post you learned how to use a _catch-all_ receiver like the Carbon Receiver to feed any metric into your OpenTelemetry Collector.
-Use this approach when none of the available receivers meet your needs and you don't want to write your won receiver in Go.
+Use this approach when none of the available receivers meet your needs and you don't want to write your own receiver in Go.

 You learned how to send your metrics to the OpenTelemetry Collector directly using OTLP and `curl`.
 Use this approach when you cannot modify the pipelines of